ArihantGarg1386/Oblivious-error-writeup/README.md

 Which said "red herring" in the flag.
 AND YES I DID TRIED TO PLUGIN THIS FLAG AND FELT LIKE AN IDIOT.

+This is where I got stuck with this challenge.
+I went back to problem statement to find more clues and it mentioned it uses " RSA-based 1-2 oblivious transfer protocol program".
+After studying 1-2 OT protocol for a while , I finally found the solution.

+Basically, the server holds exactly 2 messages.
+It is designed such that the user can choose one of them without the server knowing which one was picked.

+Since in the previous case, when we put `k=e`, we get `v=x0`.
+Now we will purposefully set `v=x1` and .
+Which means we get `x1 = ( x0 + ( int(k) ^ e)) % N` .
+And from this , we will calculate `k` and give it back to the server.